National Board of Examinations (NBE) has announced the exam date of NEET PG 2021 (National Eligibility cum Entrance Test Post Graduate).

 2- Further, they should register themselves with MCI/SMC and should have completed their internship.
 For all the Foreign Medical Graduates, NBE will issue the Foreign Medical Graduate Examination (FMGE) Pass Certificate, which all the candidates should carry on the day of examination.

 3- Dates indicated by candidates in the NEET PG application form about the 12 month-Compulsory Rotating Resident Internship shall be considered to be in the concluding stage.
-Moreover, at the time of admission in allotted Medical College/Institute, all these candidates need to submit the original Compulsory Rotating Resident Internship completion certificate.
+Moreover, at the time of admission in the allotted Medical College/Institute, all these candidates need to submit the original Compulsory Rotating Resident Internship completion certificate.

 Note: For the 12 month-Compulsory Rotating Resident Internship, candidates have to mention internship starting date and completion date.